pinnaculum/iraty/README.md

 # iraty

-*iraty* is a Python tool to publish web (HTML) documents using an easy templating syntax.
+*iraty* is a Python tool to easily create and publish static websites using a simple template syntax.
 Documents are written in YAML and can make use of *resolvers* (special functions called by the
 [YAML engine](https://github.com/omry/omegaconf)).

-The tool is designed for the dweb, and the HTML documents produced can easily be puslished to IPFS.
+This tool is designed for the distributed web, and the HTML documents produced can easily be puslished to IPFS.
+Because YAML enforces indentation, the structure of your documents is easy to read and this lets you concentrate on the content.

 # Install